i3labs/i3labs.github.io/_posts/2019-03-09-getting-inputs-for-your-voice-app.md

 ## Custom Types

 Often one of the predefined types do not work for us.
 In such situations we can define a custom type.
-For example, if we wanted to only accept a week day, we could do somehting like:
+For example, if we wanted to only accept a week day, we could do something like:

 ```javascript
 violet.addInputTypes({